TilenKopac/cybergrid-interview/README.md

 * Separate flyway migrations into profiles, to allow using different profiles for different deployment/use-cases.
 For example, example data is beneficial for local development, but it should not be generated on production environments.
 On the other hand, we need database definition migrations everywhere.
+* Mavenize docker directory to automatically transfer the newest application package to wildfly folder at project build-time to be copied to Wildfly's deployments folder when its image is built.